 Fermented foods—like sauerkraut, kimchee, and many others—have a rich cultural history, and have helped people heal and thrive for millennia.
 Today, these original “functional foods” are being studied more and more for their remarkable mechanisms and health benefits.
 From opens in a new windowdigestive health to mood, immunity, metabolism, and more, fermented foods are gaining recognition as simple yet powerful strategies for maintaining optimal health and longevity.

-Now, emerging research adds an important indication to this list of benefits, suggesting that fermented vegetables may offer some protection against COVID-19 infection.
+Now, emerging research adds an important indication to this list of benefits, suggesting that fermented vegetables may offer some protection against C-19 infection.

-Early population data suggests a correlation between COVID-19 severity, and consumption of fermented vegetables, showing that some countries with higher consumption of fermented vegetables have lower complications and fatality rates from the virus.
+Early population data suggests a correlation between C-19 severity, and consumption of fermented vegetables, showing that some countries with higher consumption of fermented vegetables have lower complications and fatality rates from the virus.

 Importantly, ACE-2 receptors can also be influenced by diet, as well as medications and other factors.
 For example, a diet high in saturated fat is shown to increase ACE receptors in the body.

 On the other hand, researchers have shown that natural compounds from fermented cabbage in particular may reduce ACE-2 expression in the body, while providing additional antioxidant, anti-inflammatory, and immune-modulating protection.
-This has important implications for potentially reducing COVID severity and infection rates.
+This has important implications for potentially reducing viral infection severity and infection rates.

 Lactobacillus: Bacteria for opens in a new windowImmune Health